 Considering that sitting can cause health problems for people suffering from numerous existing conditions, the opposite can be said about standing.
 For example, standing desks can help you:

 - Lose weight.

 - Promote cardiovascular health.

 - Promotes better posture helping with back pains.

 These are just some examples of how a standing desk can make a difference in your health overall.
-So, when you’re asking Google ‘how many calories did I burn standing up today?’ consider also questioning why it can be such a valuable part of your personal health.
+So, when you’re asking Google ‘how many calories were burned standing up today?’ consider also questioning why it can be such a valuable part of your personal health.